 Yes, we hear you, out-of-home may be a dull and boring medium for the end of 2019.
 But is it really?

 Even though billboard ads may not take all the attention of the advertisers being in tough competition with the internet, they still rock.
 Sometimes they rock in a jaw-dropping way.
-Here’s why we’re here, to celebrate the most impressive billboard ads of 2019, the ones that let you immediately go “wow, they’ve done what?!”
+Here’s why we’re here, to celebrate the most impressive and the best billboard ads of 2019, the ones that let you immediately go “wow, they’ve done what?!”

 1. Breathing armored bear.
 BBC Creative’s “His Dark Materials” promo